wp-plugins/media-library-custom-fields/trunk/readme.txt

 == Description ==

 This plugin is intended for WordPress theme and plugin developers who want to create a complex image presentations or galleries and require a few additional fields not provided by Media Library.

-Please note that this plugin isn't suitable for non-developers.

 Full documentation at [http://abcfolio.com/help/wordpress-media-library-custom-fields-overview/](http://abcfolio.com/help/wordpress-media-library-custom-fields-overview/).